What is Post-traumatic Stress Disorder (PTSD) ?

 These traumatic events range from experience of war, child abuse, domestic violence, rape, robbery, assault or car accidents.

-Sometimes PTSD arises from witnessing the trauma of another person, particularly a friend or relative.
 The events usually involve threat to the person’s life or physical integrity.
 The immediate feelings are helplessness, horror and/or intense fear.

 PTSD is unique amongst mental disorders because the person has to have been exposed to a previous event that is considered traumatic in order to be diagnosed with PTSD.